-Average diesel prices rose steadily from March to October 2018 before dropping a little at the year end, to give an average increase of 8.1%, net of VAT, over the year.
-However, individual operator experiences for fuel on a pence per mile basis ranged from an increase of 13.3% to a reduction of 19%, with a weighted average reduction of 4.2%.
-This average reduction, in contradiction of rising spot prices for much of the year, suggests a significant number of respondents were continuing to use hedging programmes at advantageous rates.
+Average diesel prices rose steadily until October 2018 before dropping a little at the year end, but then rose again throughout the first half of 2019, to give an average increase of 7.7%, net of VAT, over the year.

+However, individual operator experiences for fuel on a pence per mile basis ranged from an increase of 18.2% to a reduction of 8.8%, with a weighted average reduction of 2.9%.
+This average reduction, in contradiction of rising spot prices for much of the year, suggests a significant number of respondents were continuing to use hedging programmes at advantageous rates or were swapping to more fuel efficient vehicles.